-Following shortlisting, it is intended that the selection process will involve an interview against the criteria and key skills for the role.
+Following shortlisting, it is intended that the selection process will involve an interview against the key skills for the role.
 Panels may test any aspect of either the essential or desirable criteria, or both.
 Additional stages to the selection process may be required.
-It is intended that the interview process will take place in Belfast week commencing 10 June 2019 in Queens House, Belfast.
+It is intended that the interview process will take place in Belfast w/c 24 June 2019.
 You will be notified of the outcome (successful/unsuccessful) by email.

 The Utility Regulator's statutory remit and organisational structure is continuing to evolve.
-It is therefore possible that the scope of the advertised role may evolve with consequential changes to the job description.
+It is therefore quite possible that the scope of the advertised role may evolve significantly with consequential changes to the job description.